Global Information Design: A New Framework for Understanding Data Visualization

 Step Two is transforming selected information into a visually perceptible code.
 The documenting of the code may be part of the design.
 Or the meaning of the code may be so culturally transparent that no legend is required.
 The designer must understand the intended audience and that the audience must understand the code.
 This presents a major challenge when we examine examples where the cultural context is remote in time, space and cultural context.
 But even in those cases where we have no way to decode the content details, we can learn something from the visual form.

-Next: The Nine Themes of Information Design
+Next: The Nine Themes for Frame Four

 É.-J. Marey, La Méthode Graphique dans les Sciences Expérimentales et Principalment en Physiologie et en Médicine.
 Paris: G. Masson, 1885.